jackyzha0/quartz/docs/features/callouts.md

 See [documentation on supported types and syntax here](https://help.obsidian.md/Editing+and+formatting/Callouts).

 > [!warning]
 > Wondering why callouts may not be showing up even if you have them enabled?
-You may need to reorder your plugins so that `Plugin.ObsidianFlavoredMarkdown()` is _after_ `Plugin.SyntaxHighlighting()`.
+You may need to reorder your plugins so that [[ObsidianFlavoredMarkdown]] is _after_ [[SyntaxHighlighting]].

 ## Customization

-- Disable callouts: simply pass `callouts: false` to the plugin: `Plugin.ObsidianFlavoredMarkdown({ callouts: false })`
+The callouts are a functionality of the [[ObsidianFlavoredMarkdown]] plugin.
+See the plugin page for how to enable or disable them.

-- Editing icons: `quartz/styles/callouts.scss`
+You can edit the icons by customizing `quartz/styles/callouts.scss`.

 ### Add custom callouts